 In 2011 she started her doctoral school in Robotics, Cognition and Interaction Technologies under the supervision of Prof. Thierry Pozzo at the Italian Institute of Technology (IIT) of the University of Genova, where she got her PhD degree in 2014.
 She spent the following four months working for a postdoctoral fellowship at Robotic, Brain and Cognitive Science Department at the IIT.

 Afterward, in 2015 she moved to the University of Udine (Laboratory of Cognitive Neuroscience) where she worked as post-doc until February 2017, under the supervision of Dr. Cosimo Urgesi.
-In March 2017 she will join the Cognitive Psychology Unit at Leiden University to work on the effects of vagus stimulation and tryptophan on implicit attitudes, funded by the Joint Programming Initiative (JPI), under the supervision of Dr. Lorenza Colzato.
+In March 2017 she will join for one year the Cognitive Psychology Unit at Leiden University to work on the effects of vagus stimulation on implicit attitudes.

 Laura completed her Master’s degree in Cognitive Neuroscience (cum laude) at Leiden University and is now working as a postdoc under the NWO VIDI grant awarded to Dr. Lorenza Colzato.
 She is particularly interested in cognitive enhancement, and focuses on the acute effect of tyrosine on cognitive control and tryptophan and probiotics on social cognition.
 As a research assistant, she has worked on several research projects, among which imaging of dopamine resources in the brain and the effect of tryptophan intake on social cognition.
 During her master, she completed a research internship at Maastricht University, where she worked on a project focusing on the effect of cocaine on creativity.